 As you enter the region of your ride and it appears that hunters are busy in the area, find out which season is open and where hunters are active.
 (Duck season shouldn't pose as much of a problem as bear season.)
 Good sources of information include forestry headquarters, fire stations, police stations, hardware stores, farm suppliers and any businesses that appear to cater to hunters.
 If the people at one of these specific locations don't have accurate information, they should be able to point you toward someone who does.

 If you are concerned about your visibility and pass a hardware store, farm supply or lumber yard, consider shopping and making a purchase.
 Useful items include orange flagging tape, reflective sticky tape (for your helmet), a reflective orange safety vest, a cow bell and a flashlight.
-While checking out you can also inquire about local hunting regulations and where you are most likely to encounter hunters.
+While checking out inquire about local hunting regulations and where you are most likely to encounter hunters.
 You might also get some useful tips about some great places to ride!